All Episodes

 And we bring you good tidings from Texas.

-Summer turns to fall, we're thrilled around here that the daily highs are no longer measured in triple digits.
+As summer turns to fall, we're thrilled around here that the daily highs are no longer measured in triple digits.

-So thrilled about that, everybody back in school and ready for some football.
+Everybody back in school and ready for some football.

 Yes, indeed.

-But we're we're shocked and stunned and disoriented here in North Texas because the Cowboys are in preseason.
+But we're shocked and stunned and disoriented here in North Texas because the Cowboys are in preseason.

-But oh, and I assume the nation is totally agog about our video screen controversy about punts hitting the video screen, maybe in the third hour.
+And I assume that the nation is totally agog about our video screen controversy about punts hitting the video screen.

 Okay, maybe not.

-Now, if you're up in New York or if you're in Los Angeles, or even in various other places that have had some recent baseball success, you know what this is like, but it is downright weird around here.
+Now, if you're up in New York or if you're in Los Angeles or even in various other places that have had some recent baseball success, you know what this is like, but it is downright weird around here.

-Anyway, all right, to finish the point about the New York Daily News editorial about keeping faith with 9-11.
+Anyway, all right, to finish the point about the New York Daily News editorial about keeping faith with 9-11, don't have these official observances that obscure the day's true meaning.

-Uh what we have th the concept of making service a hallmark of nine-eleven anniversaries was championed by an organization called My Good Deed.
+What we have, the concept of making service a hallmark of 9-11 anniversaries was championed by an organization called My Good Deed, an organization founded by family and friends of people killed in the attacks.

 So far, so good.

-The New York Daily News editorial writes the group's mission statement calls for honoring the victims of 9-11 and those who rose to service in response to the attacks by encouraging good deeds and various volunteer activities.
+The New York Daily News editorial writes, the group's mission statement calls for honoring the victims of 9-11 and those who rose to service in response to the attacks by encouraging good deeds and various volunteer activities.

 In this way, we hope to create a lasting and forward-looking legacy, annually rekindling the spirit of service, tolerance, and compassion that unified America and the world in the immediate aftermath of 9-11.